Sharon Hugueny: Return to Hollywood

-Back in Hollywood shortly before her 18th birthday, Hugueny was photographed attending Bob Ender's twist party with Richard Chamberlain, but found that leaving for New York and putting her contract with Warner Bros. on hold, had damaged her career prospects.
+Back in Hollywood shortly before her eighteenth birthday, Hugueny was photographed attending Bob Ender's twist party with TV's Dr. Kildare, Richard Chamberlain, but found that leaving for New York and putting her contract with Warner Bros. on hold, had damaged her career prospects.
 A prominent supporting role in the two-hour, 36-minute Technicolor film version of Leonard Spigelgass' hit Broadway comedy-drama, A Majority of One, which she had been completing at the time of her departure, was edited to little more than a cameo, with eighth billing in the cast list.
 After three more guest-starring roles in Warner shows, filmed in the first months of 1962, Hugueny's time with the studio was done.
 A news item noted that she was taking driving lessons, instead of having no other choice but to live within a walking distance of the studio entrance.

-The first of her 1962 shows was a third appearance on 77 Sunset Strip, in the episode "Twice Dead", which cast her as the daughter of Margaret Hayes and did not provide her character with a love interest.
-Two months later, her third appearance on Hawaiian Eye, in the episode "Rx Cricket", which focused on Connie Stevens' title character, left Hugueny competing for attention among a number of other guest stars.
-Finally, the pilot for The Gallant Men, directed in March by Robert Altman and broadcast on October 5, after her departure from the studio, gave her a couple of brief atmospheric scenes as Rosa.
+The first of her 1962 shows was a third appearance on 77 Sunset Strip, in the March 2 Efrem Zimbalist, Jr. episode, "Twice Dead", which cast her as the daughter of Margaret Hayes and did not provide her character with a love interest.
+Two months later, her third appearance on Hawaiian Eye, in the May 2 episode, "Rx Cricket", which focused on Connie Stevens' title character, left Hugueny competing for attention amidst a number of other guest stars.
+Finally, the pilot episode for Warners' World War II series, The Gallant Men, directed in March by Robert Altman and broadcast on October 5, after her departure from the studio, gave her a couple of brief atmospheric scenes as Italian girl Rosa, in Salerno, during Allied invasion of Italy.
+In the final scene, upon mention of her name in the aftermath of battle, the audience, but not the show's regular characters, is implicitly made aware of her ultimately tragic fate by the camera panning to a nearby pile of rubble, where a cross hanging from a ribbon, which had been prominently seen earlier around her neck, was barely perceptible amidst the destruction of war.